-May favorite quarters, however, are those within a day, made up of minutes and seconds.
-In a single day, you have 24 hours, 48 half hours and 96 QUARTERS!
-96!
+My favorite quarters, however, are those within a day, made up of minutes and seconds.
+In a single day, you have twenty-four hours, forty-eight half hours and ninety-six QUARTERS!
+Nintey-six!
 Now, you are probably thinking, “What is the big deal?”

 I am guilty of that.

 Time is a formidable foe indeed.
 Time does not play fair.
 It plays mind tricks.
 More often than not, it will rob you, trick you and leave you frustrated…if you let it.

 Here are a few ways to make time for your craft during a busy work week when it seems that extra time is simply and understandably out of reach:

 1. Don’t allow time to oppress you: If you, like me, have ever bought into the lie that you don’t have enough time to write, to draw, to compose, to do whatever it is that you feel a creative hunger for just remember you have ninety-six quarters at your disposal.

 Yes, some of them are already accounted for, but when you consider taking four of those ninety-six quarters a day and dedicating them to your craft, you would be amazed at what you can achieve.

 Even if you can only spare two or even one at the most, still your creative muscles will be strengthened.

 You know what it is like to be hangry.
 The same rules apply when we are starved of creative release.